Where do I go for veterans' affairs services, assistance, and information?

 Additionally, you are required at all times when in the classroom and on university premises to conduct yourself in an orderly and considerate manner, you shall appear for classes in a sober and receptive condition, and shall adhere to the SDSU Standards of Student Conduct.
 Violation of these standards is just cause for dismissal.

 As a veteran student, you will be provided an SDSU College of Extended Studies Veteran Information Bulletin explaining in further detail the college's policies.
 You will be expected to adhere to policies or risk being dismissed and or being suspended from receiving veteran education benefits.

-If you have any questions, please feel free to contact the College of Extended Studies .
+If you have any questions, please feel free to commplete our contact form.